 Notes: All graphs depict the distribution of default probabilities (1 - g(e)) of individuals who borrow in equilibrium.
-Subfigure (A) presents the baseline scenario where we impose perfect collateralisability of wealth $(\tau = 1)$, assume that the distribution of asset holdings and productivities are independent $(\rho = 0)$.
-Subfigures (B) and (C) preserve the baseline scenario with one exception each: in subfigure (B) we assume that the distribution of asset holdings and productivities are correlated $(\rho = 0.3)$ and in subfigure (C) we impose imperfect collateralisability of wealth $(\tau = 0.5)$.
-For each scenario we show the distribution of default probabilities for three distinct levels of competitiveness of credit markets: full competition $(\phi = 1.0)$, top figure, monopolistic competition $(\phi = 0.0)$, bottom figure, and an intermediate level $(\phi = 0.5)$, middle figure).
+Subfigure (A) presents the baseline scenario where we impose perfect collateralisability of wealth ($\tau = 1$), assume that the distribution of asset holdings and productivities are independent ($\rho = 0$).
+Subfigures (B) and (C) preserve the baseline scenario with one exception each: in subfigure (B) we assume that the distribution of asset holdings and productivities are correlated ($\rho = 0.3$) and in subfigure (C) we impose imperfect collateralisability of wealth ($\tau = 0.5$).
+For each scenario we show the distribution of default probabilities for three distinct levels of competitiveness of credit markets: full competition ($\phi = 1.0$, top figure), monopolistic competition ($\phi = 0.0$, bottom figure), and an intermediate level ($\phi = 0.5$, middle figure).

-with a greater reduction in default for higher wealth entrepreneurs.
-When $\phi=0$ (the lowest panel), i.e. no competition, then there is a wider distribution of default probabilities.
+In Figure 3, we look at the distribution of the credit market distortion across borrower types.
+A sufficient statistic for this is the default probability 1 - g(e).
+We present figures showing this for different levels of competition.
+When competition is highest (in the top panel), then there is a modal outcome with only a few borrowers having lower default probabilities (those with higher wealth).
+As competition is reduced across the second and third panels, this mode shifts to the right (higher default) but the same broad pattern occurs.
+The distribution visibly widens with a greater reduction in default for higher wealth entrepreneurs.
+When $\phi = 0$ (the lowest panel), i.e. no competition, then there is a wider distribution of default probabilities.
 This spreading out occurs in the right tail as more entrepreneurs who face worse outside options hire less managerial labour.
 These distributions vary somewhat with a change in ρ but are largely insensitive (as with all of our results) with variation in τ .

 Output In Figure 4, we look at outcomes among entrepreneurs for the same core parameter values that we looked at in the previous section, i.e. θ in the 99th percentile.
-We look at output, labour demand and the income of entrepreneurs.
+We look at output, labor demand and the income of entrepreneurs.
 Once again, we look at this in four main cases - the same as those studied when look at credit contracts and capital allocation.